 PIN visits parents and carers in their homes across Dumfries and Galloway.
 We connect families in similar situations and localities and enable them to set up their own ‘support network'.
 We organise informal get-togethers around the region that may be in a cosy hotel room, a pub or a café.

 During school breaks, we organise family days where we book a venue for the use of our members and invite the whole family along, such as Dalscone Play Centre and Kirroughtree Forest Centre.
+These family days are for parents and unpaid carers.
 Parents tell us what a relief it is to allow their child to play without fearing the ‘tuts' and looks of disapproval from others.

 PIN provides valuable training and information on the various issues of concern that trouble parents, such as: